SimonSapin/teensy-clock/README.md

   (GPU not required for this clock.)
 * [“Jumper lead” wires](https://shop.pimoroni.com/collections/prototyping/products/jumper-lead-selection).
-  They’re designed for use with a breadboard, but are still very convenient for this: the come insulated, in various lengths, with pre-stripped ends, and with solid (not stranded) core so that they keep their shape after bending.
+  They’re designed for use with a breadboard, but are still very convenient for this: they come insulated, in various lengths, with pre-stripped ends, and with solid (not stranded) core so that they keep their shape after bending.
   Once soldered they provide fairly good mechanical connection, which means this project doesn’t need a “main” board since the whole thing is rather light.